Denali

 Okay, almost done with my beer, starting to mellow out a little.… Tomorrow, my first ever helicopter ride!
 I hope the mountain is out (it wasn’t out today) AND more wildlife to see.
 And then a nice, relaxing, long train ride, and a good night’s sleep.
 Tuesday, hang out in Anchorage, then HOME.
 I miss Rose.
 And my house.
 But this has been a wonderful trip, both by meeting my expectations in some respects and by completely confounding them in others.

 Alaska doesn’t put on its best face for tourists.
 It is what it is.
 It’s an amazing place to connect with nature.
 But the small cities and quaint towns aren’t all that quaint, not like, say, Tiburon, CA, or La Connor, WA, or Sturbridge, MA.
 They’re pretty much what they are: places where people live and try to eke out a living among some of the best scenery and variety and quantity of wild animals anywhere.
 I was disappointed by Seldovia at first, but I just needed to shift my paradigm and it made perfect sense–in fact, it became enchanting.
-I think maybe the paradigm shift is one of the great lasting values I’ll take from this vacation.
+Maybe the paradigm shift is one of the great lasting values I’ll take from this vacation.
 I mean, the towns aren’t here to entertain me.
 The nature–animals, wildflowers, trees–is enchanting.
 The people and their homes taught me how people can live in a way that’s still American but with completely different values from what you’ll find in small towns in, say, Illinois.

 Leave a Reply